0xpolarzero/airdrop-gas-benchmarks/README.md

 These contracts allow only for claiming a single token ID per recipient, to fit the Thirdweb pattern.

 > [!WARNING]
-> The following benchmarks (ETH (push based)) are incorrect, due to inconsistencies in Forge's gas report.
+> The following benchmarks (ETH (push-based) & ETH (claim-based)) are incorrect, due to inconsistencies in Forge's gas report.
 However, even though the gas amounts are significantly overestimated, they are still correct relative to each other.

 ### ETH (push-based)